imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 `evmone` optimizes its operation by performing a preprocessing step and offloading some computations to be done per code block, rather than per instruction.
 As long as it is still functioning as an interpreter, and every instruction is executed separately, this isn't an obstacle.
-It may only require the measuring of a single OPCODE in various contexts, allowing us to observe the variability of the OPCODEs cost (see Q3).
+It may only require the measuring of a single OPCODE in various circumstances, allowing us to observe the variability of the OPCODEs cost (see Q3).

 #### Q6: How to standardize the gas cost estimation procedure?